jhpyle/docassemble/_docs/objects.md

 > not be looked up in the question file or in any of the files
 > incorporated by reference into the question file.

-You might think, "hey, why doesn't my interview ask the question that sets `tree.branch.length`?"
+You might think, "hey, why doesn't my Steward ask the question that sets `tree.branch.length`?"
 The reason is that `tree.branch` is just an alias for `long_branch`, and the object knows itself only as `long_branch`.
-Thus, when the interview needs a definition for the `.length` attribute of this object, it will look for `long_branch.length`.
+Thus, when the Steward needs a definition for the `.length` attribute of this object, it will look for `long_branch.length`.

-If you had a question that defined `long_branch.length` or a [`generic object`] question for the `x.length` where `x` is a [`DAObject`], then the interview would use that question.
-However, the interview is not able to search for the length of the branch using `tree.branch.length` since the intrinsic name of the object is `long_branch`, not `tree.branch`.
+If you had a question that defined `long_branch.length` or a [`generic object`] question for the `x.length` where `x` is a [`DAObject`], then the Steward would use that question.
+However, the Steward is not able to search for the length of the branch using `tree.branch.length` since the intrinsic name of the object is `long_branch`, not `tree.branch`.